 \subsubsection{Performance Comparison}

 In this section, we summarize the performance of mainstream FSCIC methods.
-Since not all relevant methods are open-source, and there are certain differences in their implementation conditions and configurations (such as different backbones, the fusion with other features, and different learning paradigms), it is impractical to compare all FSCIC methods in a unified and fair manner.
-Therefore, we summarize the performance of FSCIC methods on three commonly used benchmark datasets in Tab.~\ref{tab3}, including \emph{mini}ImageNet, CIFAR-100, and CUB-200.
+Since not all relevant methods are open-source and their implementation conditions and configurations (such as different backbone networks, feature fusion with other methods, and different learning paradigms) vary, we summarize the performance of mainstream FSCIC methods with similar backbones on three commonly used benchmark datasets in Table~\ref{tab3}, including \emph{mini}ImageNet, CIFAR-100, and CUB-200, to enable a fair comparison as much as possible.
+The performance values are extracted from corresponding papers.
 To fully demonstrate the characteristics of each method, Tab.~\ref{tab3} provides their types and specific taxonomy categories.
 In addition, we provide the backbone used by each method in this table.
-As some methods introduce additional auxiliary factors, we have specially set an "extra" column in the table to summarize the additional auxiliary factors introduced by each method.
+For methods with too many additional factors, we provide a supplementary table in the appendix for reference.
+Since some methods introduce extra auxiliary factors, we have specially included an "extra factor" column in the table to summarize these factors for each method.
 The performance of FSCIC methods is primarily evaluated by measuring the accuracy achieved on different incremental sessions, AA across all sessions, and PD values.
 Given the space limitations, we only provide accuracy for the starting and ending sessions, AA, and PD.
-Moreover, we summarize the highlights of each method in this table.
+Moreover, we summarize the highlights of each method in these tables.